Mansi8874/Personalised_Travel-Itinerary-Generator/README.md

 # Personalised Travel Itinerary Generator

 ***

 Effortlessly plan your dream trip with the Travel Itinerary Generator, your go-to companion for creating seamless travel experiences.
 Whether it's a road trip, city adventure, or international journey, this powerful tool simplifies every step of the planning process.

 ## About

-Travel Itinerary Generator is a computer program that empowers travelers to effortlessly create personalized travel itineraries.
-By considering users' interests, budgets, and travel dates, this application generates comprehensive lists of activities, attractions, and accommodations.
-Whether you're an experienced traveler or a novice, the Travel Itinerary Generator is your key to saving time and ensuring an enriching and well-rounded travel experience.
+The Travel Itinerary Generator is a user-friendly application that enables travelers to effortlessly create personalized itineraries tailored to their interests, budgets, and travel dates.
+Ideal for both seasoned explorers and newcomers, this program generates comprehensive lists of activities, attractions, and accommodations, saving you time and ensuring a well-rounded and enriching travel experience.

 ## Features

 - **Weather Forecast:** The Travel Itinerary Generator provides a weather forecast of the destination for the whole travel time.
 - **Travel Itinerary:** The Travel Itinerary Generator provides a travel itinerary for the whole travel time in an optimum budget.

+## Limitations & Future Work

+- The Travel Itinerary Generator operates by utilizing the user's specified source, destination, and travel dates.

 ## Table of Contents